eclipse-tractusx/traceability-foss/docs/arc42.md

 If yes, then the endpoint returns an import report to the given importJobId.

 If the importJobId is not known to Trace-X, an HTTP 404 error is returned.

+## Scenario 2: Publish assets

+This section describes user interaction when publishing assets

+### Overview

+When a user publishes assets, TraceX-FOSS checks if the user has an adequate role ('ROLE_ADMIN').
+If yes, then endpoint starts to publish assets to network.

+## Scenario 3: Publish assets Error on EDC or DTR

+This section describes user interaction when publishing assets fails due to EDC or DTR error ( for example services are unavailable )

+### Overview

+When a user publishes assets, TraceX-FOSS checks if the user has an adequate role ('ROLE_ADMIN').
+If yes, then endpoint starts to publish assets to network.
+If any of required Services are not available or returns Error response upon executing flow assets are set to ERROR state and user can retry publishing them at any time when services are available

 ## Data Souvereignty